ndeloof/jocker/README.md

 [junixsocket](https://libraries.io/github/fiken/junixsocket).

 We don't claim to offer a full featured HTTP client, just implemented what's required for a Docker API server.
-HTTP, a plain text protocol, is easy to debug and to implement, with only some limited features required by Docker API.
+HTTP, a plain value protocol, is easy to debug and to implement, with only some limited features required by Docker API.
 The HTTP client implementation is about ~100 lines of code.
 Doing so we have full control on how HTTP protocol is used, and typically can implement HTTP connection Hijack without any hack.